Contel87/P9025AC/README.md

 Created by Luigi Conte (luigi.conte@hotmail.com) for #WirelessPowerContest (http://contest.open-electronics.org/challenge-wireless-power/).
 This is an arduino library that shows the parameters of wireless power receiver.
 Some sketches use lcd Philips PCD8544 library (https://github.com/carlosefr/pcd8544).

+Errata Corrige!
+V1.1 - Coil Frequency unit corrected: in V1.0 Coil frequency value was in Hz...
+True value is Khz (As QI Specifications).

 Installation
 ============